libreswitch/ops/tests/rest/rest_test.md

 ```

 ### Description
-The test case validates the "/rest/v1/system/users/{id}" through the standard RESTAPI DELETE method.
+The test case validates the "/rest/v1/system/users/{id}" through the standard REST API DELETE method.

 1. Verify that the request passes when trying to delete a new user who is part of ovsdb_users group and is not logged in.
     a.
 Execute the DELETE request over /rest/v1/system/users/{id}.
     b.
-Verify if the HTTP response is 204 NO CONTENT.
+Verify if the HTTP response is `204 NO CONTENT`.
     c.
 Confirm that the returned user list has the expected data.

 2. Verify that the request fails when trying to delete a new user who is part of ovsdb_users group and is logged in.
     a.
 Execute the DELETE request over /rest/v1/system/users/{id}.
     b.
 Verify if the HTTP response is `400 BAD REQUEST`.
     c.
 Confirm that the returned user list has the expected data.

 3. Verify that the request fails when trying to delete the current user and is logged in.
     a.
 Execute the DELETE request over /rest/v1/system/users/{id}.
     b.
 Verify if the HTTP response is `400 BAD REQUEST`.
     c.
 Confirm that the returned user list has the expected data.

 4. Verify that the request fails after trying to delete a nonexistent user.
     a.
 Execute the DELETE request over /rest/v1/system/users/{id}.
     b.
 Verify if the HTTP response is `400 BAD REQUEST`.

 5. Verify that the request fails after trying to delete a new user who is not part of the ovsdb_users group.
     a.
 Execute the DELETE request over /rest/v1/system/users/{id}.
     b.
 Verify if the HTTP response is `400 BAD REQUEST`.
     c.
 Confirm that the returned user list has the expected data.

 ### Test result criteria
 #### Test pass criteria